-When you talk about competition and competitors in any business, it can tend to strike fear into the hearts of many investors who are in direct competition with them.
+When you talk about competition and competitors in any business and the real estate business is no different.
+It can tend to strike fear into the hearts of many investors who are in direct competition with them.
 The fact is, for most of us, our competition is here to stay, so we need to be able to know how to deal with it.
 In addition, there are a lot of facts about healthy competition, so let’s talk about those things first:

 • Healthy Competition is Good for Business.
 It makes us strive to make our businesses better.
 It helps to keep pricing in line and more affordable to our customers.
 Finally, it forces us to make our products and businesses better, safer and more efficient.